Humanitarian // Military Dialogue

 The Consultative Group on Humanitarian Civil-Military Coordination (UN-CMCoord CG) is the major multi-stakeholder platform for exchange and networking on distinct and shared questions and concerns in the field of civil-military coordination and the appropriate and most effective use of foreign military assets in natural disasters and conflict settings.

 Ambassador Toni Frisch of Switzerland chairs the UN-CMCoord CG.
-OCHA’s Civil-Military Coordination Section acts as the CG Secretariat and custodian of globally agreed UN-CMCoord Guidelines.
+OCHA’s Civil-Military Coordination Service acts as the CG Secretariat and custodian of globally agreed UN-CMCoord Guidelines.

 Representatives of the Regional Consultative Group for Asia and the Pacific joins the global consultations during the HNPW.
 The global and regional bodies work hand in hand for the most appropriate, effective and efficient use of military assets in support of humanitarian action.

 The 2018 Annual Consultations comprise four Thematic Sessions and one full day Plenary Session (8 Feb).
 It will be an opportunity to discuss collective action on humanitarian civil-military coordination in multi-state settings across natural disasters and conflicts around topics such as Frontline Medical Assistance; Sharpening UN-CMCoord on Development; Peace and Security; Periphery of UN-CMCoord; Safeguarding Humanitarian Action in “Danger Zones”; and Combatants and Fighters in Humanitarian Civil-Military Coordination.